 where $c$ is a dimensionless number of order one.
 As long as this frequency is not too fast compared to the rate at which the helium layer can change its macroscopic ionization state, the $\kappa$-mechanism is effective and can sustain the oscillation without the need to match any external driving frequency.

-We will argue that the corona of an X-ray binary system offers a very plausible analog to this $\kappa$-mechanism: the rate at which the plasma is cooled by the inverse Compton scattering of the incident soft photons from the disk depends on the optical depth of the plasma.
-This optical depth, in turn, depends on the density of electron-positron pairs.
-By the well-known ``pair thermostat'' effect~\cite{2017MNRAS.467.2566F,1985ApJ...289..514Z}, there is a regime in which the density of pairs increases as the temperature of the plasma falls.
-In this way, the corona cools more rapidly when it is at a lower temperature.
-Conversely, pair annihilation causes the temperature to rise and the optical depth to fall, so that the corona will cool less effectively when the temperature is higher.
-In this sense, the corona is more ``heat tight'' when the temperature of the plasma is highest.
-Before we describe in more detail how this combination of Compton cooling and the pair thermostat can sustain a self-oscillation of the coronal plasma, let us first briefly review the general theory of how thermal feedback can sustain a self-oscillation acting as an autonomous heat engine.
+We will argue that the corona of an X-ray binary system offers a plausible analog to this $\kappa$-mechanism: The rate at which the plasma is cooled by the inverse Compton scattering of the incident soft photons from the disk depends on the optical depth of the plasma.
+This optical depth, in turn, depends on the density of electron-positron pairs, which is mediated by the well-known ``pair thermostat'' effect~\cite{2017MNRAS.467.2566F,1985ApJ...289..514Z}.
+In this self-regulating mechanism, heating raises the plasma temperature until electron-positron pair production becomes efficient enough, whereupon the pair density increases as the temperature of the plasma {\it falls}, due to equipartition.
+This implies that the Compton cooling is most rapid when the corona is at a {\it lower} temperature.
+Conversely, pair annihilation causes the temperature to rise and the optical depth to fall, so that the corona will cool less effectively when its temperature is higher.
+Thus, the corona is more ``heat tight'' when the temperature is highest.
+Before we describe in more detail how this combination of Compton cooling and the pair thermostat may sustain a self-oscillation of the corona, let us first briefly review the general theory of thermal feedback in autonomous heat engines.